October 30th Muenster Waldorf School 2 concerts.

 Martin provided witty pre-ambles for all the songs and was consistently amusing – to himself as well as to the audience!
 Martin Donnelly is a great ambassador for the North of Ireland– his songs made me want to visit that coast.
 Martin joked he should be employed by the Northern Ireland tourist board.
 If you get a chance to catch this skilled songsmith, then please do.
 It was thanks to Caroine Kelly, director of the Waldorf College, that Stroud was graced with his presence.
 I hope his migratory path crosses this way again.

-For further details please contact the venues or email below:
+For further details please contact the venues.

 2016 “We are pilgrims Tour”